Leon-Espitia/Data_Engineering_ETL-n-ER_Model/README.md

   During the previously mentioned project, I have implemented several data science concepts regarding cleansing and consulting technics I learned during the **Henry's bootcamp**.

-  *The target* is to apply the three-phases in a ETL process.
+  *The main goal is to apply the three-phases in a ETL process.
 The primitive data set were provided for Henry academy in different type of files. (.xlsx, .txt, .parquet, .csv)

   The **ETL** path that I followed was initially download the raw documents into my locall machine, then by using a visualization platform (VSCode) I uploaded the documents for starting the visual analysis and recognition stage, identifying nulls -NaN -outliers -usefull  registers and columns.